Donna Lombardo: Career

 Lombardo began her career in real estate in the mid-1980s and worked for CBRE, a commercial real estate brokerage, where she completed more than 1,400 transactions valued at over $2.4 billion, including the sale of 1,800 acres of land and more than 48 million square feet of building transactions.
 She has spent more than three decades in the industry and currently specializes in industrial sales and leasing.
 Lombardo serves as the executive managing director at Cushman & Wakefield in Las Vegas.

 First lady of Nevada (2023–present)

 Lombardo became first lady of Nevada on January 2, 2023, when her husband, Joe Lombardo, was sworn in as governor.

 As first lady, she has focused on mental health advocacy, education, and support for small businesses.
 In June 2024, Lombardo and her daughter Lacey hosted a charity luncheon at the Nevada Governor's Mansion to connect non-profits and organizations across the state.
 In her first televised interview as first lady, Lombardo described herself as a “private person” who prefers to focus on meaningful community work rather than public attention.
 She has stated that her passion for mental health stems from personal connections to loved ones who have faced mental illness.

 Personal life

 Lombardo and her husband Joe married in 2015.
-They have three children: Lacey, Jackson, and Morgan; and one grandson, Theodore.
+They have three children and a grandson.